Sara-Sundin/SizeMeApp_MVP/TESTING.md

 The webhook handler processes successful payments, handles failed transactions gracefully, and ensures robust communication between Stripe and the backend.
 All events were tested using the Stripe CLI for reliability in a real-world payment flow.

 ## Testing with Django
 I have implemented automated tests using Django’s built-in testing framework for models, views, forms, and utilities across all apps.
-Tests cover core functionality including user authentication, webshop behavior, product CRUD operations, size recommendation logic, and context processors.
-Custom logic like stretch factor calculations and webhook handling is also tested.
-The test suite ensures data integrity, proper redirects, and session behavior.
-All tests run in an isolated environment using Django’s test database and can be executed via python manage.py test for continuous development confidence.
-All tests are passing OK.
+The test suite covers core functionality including user authentication, webshop behavior, product CRUD operations, size recommendation logic, and context processors.
+Custom logic like stretch factor calculations and webhook handling is also tested to ensure edge cases are properly handled.

+Tests are executed in an isolated environment using Django’s test database, which allows for repeatable and safe testing without affecting real data.
+I run all tests via python manage.py test, providing continuous development confidence and rapid feedback during coding.

+Throughout development, the test suite played a crucial role.
+In several cases, test failures revealed issues I hadn’t anticipated, helping me catch bugs.
+This often led to changes in the application code to align with the expected behavior.
+Conversely, when I refactored or adjusted parts of the codebase, some existing tests began to fail, not because the logic was broken, but because the tests no longer matched the new implementation.
+In those cases, I reviewed and updated the tests accordingly to reflect the new logic without losing coverage.

+This test-driven feedback loop significantly improved the stability of the application.
+I found the testing process very valuable.
+Not just as a safety net, but also as a tool for clarifying the intended behavior of complex features and catching regressions.
+Now with all tests passing, I feel confident that the system is robust and behaves as expected even during ongoing development.

 ![Testing with django](documents/images_readme/testing-django.jpg)